 - Appointments – The procedure for nominating members will be for instructor(s), appropriate administrator(s), and current advisory committee members to recommend a list of possible nominees.
-Following approval of the nominees, notice of appointment shall be made by letter from the Chancellor stating the term for which the appointment is made.
+Following approval of the nominees, notice of appointment shall be made by the chancellor stating the term for which the appointment is made.

-- Term – A term of office shall last for three years, with one-third of the membership appointed each year, as necessary.
-Terms will begin on July 1 and January 1.
+- Term – A term of committee appointment shall last for three years, with one-third of the membership appointed each year, as necessary.
+Terms will begin on July 1.
 Staggered terms of service for advisory committee members ensure both committee continuity and ability to accommodate change.
-At any given time, the majority of members will have served at least one year on the committee.

 - Officers – The committee will have a chair, vice chair, and recording secretary who are elected for one-year terms by the membership.
 Elections for the next term will be held at the last meeting of the present term.

 - Meetings – The committee will meet at least two times per year.
-Written and/or e-mailed notices of upcoming meetings will be sent to members at least two weeks before the meeting.
+Notices of upcoming meetings will be sent to members at least two weeks before the meeting.

 - Minutes – Minutes of each meeting will be kept on file and available to local administrators, instructors, and committee members.

-- Recommendations and Reports – Committee recommendations and reports will be submitted in writing to the instructor/administrator responsible for that committee who will add his/her recommendations and present it to the appropriate dean and Vice Chancellor.
+- Recommendations and Reports – Committee recommendations and reports will be submitted in writing to the instructor/administrator responsible for that committee who will present it to the appropriate dean and vice chancellor.